 In structured activities, students will listen to a variety of musical works, using scores and music terminology to explore the use of the elements of music.
 They will examine similarities and differences between musical works and identify cultural, historical, and stylistic features.
-Students use composition models and techniques, applying stylistic features and conventions to compose works in a range of styles.
-Students practise and perform a range of music to develop technical control and musical expression and will form opinions and preferences about music and the practices of others across a range of styles to inform their own music-making.
+Students use composition models and techniques, applying stylistic features and conventions to compose pieces in a range of styles.
+Students practise and perform a range of music to develop technical control and musical expression and will form opinions and preferences about music and the practices of others across a range of styles to inform their music-making.

-An appreciation and understanding of music concepts and skills will be developed through the confident use of music as a language within Jazz and Classical styles.
+An appreciation and understanding of music concepts and skills will be developed through the confident use of music as a language within various musical styles.
 There are four content areas:

-Music Literacy

-Music listening (Aural) skills will be developed through work that involves practical activities and listening analysis of music.
-Listening analysis involves the recognition of instruments, music styles and their characteristics, form, texture, timbre, tonality, harmony, and expressive devices.
-Other written work includes aural and visual recognition of rhythm, pitch, and harmony.
+Music Literacy: Students develop their ability to read and write music, analysing and identifying elements and characteristics.
+Aural skills (Music listening) will be developed through practical music activities, listening to music styles and their characteristics, and recognition of instruments, form, texture, timbre, harmony, and expressive devices.
+Other Music theory and written work include aural and visual recognition and notation of rhythm, pitch, and harmony.

-MUSIC: Basie vs Beethoven (Music 1 and Music 2; Jazz or Classical) (continued)
+MUSIC 1 and 2 (continued)

-This course is recommended as a year-long course but may be available as a separate semester-long course in consultation with the Director of Music.
+This course is recommended as a year-long course.
+Under some circumstances, it may be available as separate semester-long courses in consultation with the Director of Music.